Frank Lloyd Wright’s architectural masterpiece Fallingwater is just over an hour’s drive from Pittsburgh. Shutterstock

 An old joke goes that Pittsburgh is the “Galapagos of Pennsylvania.”
 The city doesn’t neighbor any other metro areas.
 Most travelers arrive by plane, or at the end of a very long drive.
 Even the Pittsburgh dialect is like no other language on Earth. (“Yinz,” anyone?)

-It’s easy to think of Pittsburgh as isolated, a place you explore without ever venturing beyond city limits.
-But there’s actually a lot to see in Western Pennsylvania, from charming rural communities to expansive natural spaces.
+When it comes to a long weekend in Pittsburgh, Pennsylvania, there’s actually a lot to see in Western Pennsylvania, from charming rural communities to expansive natural spaces.
 The counties that neighbor Pittsburgh are rich in rivers, forests and small towns, which are easy to miss while barreling down the Pennsylvania Turnpike.

 1. Get soaked in Ohiopyle State Park